18F/handbook/_pages/policies/employee-resources-policies/professional-development-and-training.md

 1. Submit [this form](https://docs.google.com/forms/d/e/1FAIpQLSeK5RVrqFR80Jn7BBRPN-jvd5hFoB_derFcPq4OeyU2oMNVoA/viewform?c=0&w=1) and alert the training team that you want to speak at a conference.
 The short five to six question form will help the training team understand your needs and keep all of TTS’s requests in one place.

-1. Within one business day, a training team member will reach out to you directly and be your point of contact through the entire process, including creating your Salesforce Event Tracker request.
+1. Within two business days, a training team member will reach out to you directly and be your point of contact through the entire process, including creating your Salesforce Event Tracker request.
 Please do not input an Event Tracker request until the training team has reached out to you.

 1. Watch your email and wait for Event Tracker approval.
 If you have questions about the status ask in slack #training-conferences or send a slack DM to your training POC.